Seed Grants

 Seed Grant Guidelines and Institutional Eligibility

-The 2024 Seed Grant Letter of Intent round will open in early September 2023.
+The 2026 Seed Grant Letter of Intent round will open on Thursday, September 5, 2025.

 If your institution did not receive an invitation directly from BRF via e-mail, then you are not eligible to apply.
 To learn more about institutional eligibility and our application guidelines, click below.